K1LL3R234/homebridge-nxtlevel/README.md

 MQTT topics used fall into two categories:

-   * Control topics, of the form `setXXX`, are published by NXTLEVEL in order to control device state (e.g. to turn on a light).
+   * Control topics, of the form `setXXX`, are published by NXTLEVEL in order to control device state (e.g. to turn on alarm system).
-   * Status/notification topics, of the form `getXXX`, are published by the device to notify NXTLEVEL that something has occurred (e.g. that a sensor has detected something or a control topic action has been performed).
+   * Status/notification topics, of the form `getXXX`, are published by the device to notify NXTLEVEL that something has occurred (e.g. that the alarm has been triggered).

 For further details, see [docs/Configuration.md](docs/Configuration.md) and [docs/Codecs.md](docs/Codecs.md).